keyboard_arrow_up

 Polysulfide

-A type of synthetic rubber compound known for resistance to water, oils and many other organic solvents.
+A synthetic rubber compound recognized for its superior resistance to water, oils, and various organic solvents.

 SBR